marlonfs/intro-to-deep-learning/README.md

 # intro-to-deep-learning
-This repository shares some introductory deeep learning codes.
+This repository shares some introductory deep-learning codes.